Sage-Bionetworks/schematic/docs/source/asset_store.rst

 5. Create another Synapse Project (e.g., MyDCC) containing the main **Fileview** that includes in the scope all the DCC projects.

    - Ensure all teams have **Download** level access to this file view.
-   - Include both file and folder entities and add ALL default columns.
+   - Include both file and folder entities and add **ALL default columns**.

 .. note::